-The ESJF is happy to report that we finished drone surveys for 2019.
-In the framework of the pilot project that runs between December 2018 and May 2020, funded by the European Commission we pledged to map and survey at least 1500 Jewish cemeteries in 5 countries: Moldova, Greece, Slovakia, Lithuania and Ukraine.
+The ESJF is happy to report that we have now completed our drone surveys for 2019.
+In the framework of the pilot project running between December 2018 and May 2020, funded by the European Commission, we pledged to map and survey at least 1,500 Jewish cemeteries across 5 countries: Moldova, Greece, Slovakia, Lithuania, and Ukraine.

-We are happy to report that more than 90% of this survey work is done, and our staff will now spend the winter months with data analysis, database development, educational work, and with preparation for the remaining surveys next year.
+We are delighted to say we have completed more than 90% of this survey work, and our staff will now spend the winter months working on data analysis, database development, educational development, and preparation for the remaining surveys next year.

-After the winter months we will return to conclude surveys in Zilina region in Slovakia, and in Vinnytsia, Zhytomyr, and Cherkassy regions in Ukraine.
+After winter, we will return to conclude our surveys in the Zilina region of Slovakia, as well as the Vinnytsia, Zhytomyr, and Cherkassy regions of Ukraine.